 - Despite repeatedly being told to do so, many people don’t enable Multi-Factor Authentication (MFA) wherever it’s supported.

 Keep Your Passwords Close; Keep Your Master Passwords Closer

 Credential stuffing attacks can target any type of online account, including password managers.
-The LastPass situation illustrates why it’s critically important for everyone to use strong, unique passwords for every account and enable 2FA wherever it’s supported.
+The LastPass situation illustrates why it’s critically important for everyone to use strong, unique passwords for every account and enable MFA wherever it’s supported.

-Organizations that use enterprise password management systems (EPMs) like Keeper can go a step further and ensure their EPM performs device verification checks before allowing employees to log in.
+Organizations that use Enterprise Password Management systems (EPMs) like Keeper can go a step further and ensure their EPM performs device verification checks before allowing employees to log in.
 If the device or IP address wasn’t previously registered with a user’s account, the login fails.
 In addition, it’s important that a modern authentication system prevents enumeration attacks, where threat actors use automation to “iterate” through numeric or alpha-numeric sequences to determine the existence of an account.

 Start a free trial of Keeper today and protect your business from password-related data breaches.